PhotopilotPhotopilot

 Suppliers & sources New

-Connect Fashion Cloud, Stockbase, brand portals, FTP, ZIP files or email attachments per supplier.
-Photopilot shows per source what percentage of images is truly linked to articles.
+Connect Fashion Cloud, Stockbase, brand portals, FTP, ZIP files, or email attachments per supplier.
+Photopilot shows the percentage of images truly linked to articles per source.

 Not every supplier delivers neatly.
-Some brands are in Fashion Cloud or Stockbase, others send a portal link, ZIP or messy folder structure.
-Photopilot turns every source into the same workflow: hard matches first, then agents for structure and meaning, and only the final uncertain cases manually.
+Some brands are in Fashion Cloud or Stockbase, others send a portal link, ZIP file, or messy folder structure.
+Photopilot first searches by article number, EAN, and file name.
+Only doubtful cases reach your team.

 Sources